 Teams are like that.
 If your team is very negative and you bring in one optimistic, upbeat person the chances of that one person making a difference in the team can be quite small.

-Contrastingly put one person in your team who is poisonous and it can have a rapid negative impact on the performance of your entire team.
-There is something about human nature that I've not quite figured out, but the lowest common denominator can often be the most prevalent - which is why you need to handle poor performers quickly and well.
+Contrastingly put one person in your team who is poisonous, and it can have a rapid negative impact on the performance of your entire team.
+There is something about human nature that I've not quite figured out, but the lowest common denominator can often be the most prevalent - which is why you need to handle poor performers quickly and skillfully.

 Through the introduction of one very negative, lazy and manipulative person - coupled with a leader who wasn't skilled at dealing with difficult employees - I witnessed a team move from high levels of performance to a team in shreds within about six months.

-Unfortunately, the team lost several high performers before the rot was stopped and in the end we actually had to virtually disband the team and bring in people from other teams in order to get it back performing.
+Unfortunately, the team lost several high performers before the rot was stopped.
+In the end, we actually had to virtually disband the team and bring in people from other teams to get it back performing.

-One of the things we did was really strengthen the leaders skills at handling difficult conversations.
+One of the things we did was strengthen the leader's skills at handling difficult conversations.
 Access the "Successful Feedback" - training that shows you how to handle difficult conversations with confidence.

-Savvy team leaders and engaged and empowered team members know this truth: they need to be good at dealing with difficult employees and poor performers and team member performance issues need to be addressed early, directly and frequently.
+Savvy team leaders and engaged and empowered team members know this truth: they need to be good at dealing with difficult employees.
+Weak performers need to be addressed early, directly and frequently.

 Use any excuses like those and it's absolutely the losers limp!

-Sure, letting poor performance slide may seem easier and safer - particularly in the short-term, but it is team engagement and consequently team performance suicide if you do.
-You'll have poorer customer service, higher absenteeism, your high performers will leave in frustration and rather than coming to work with a spring in their step it will be a chore for everyone to come to work.
+Sure, letting poor performance slide may seem easier and safer - particularly in the short-term.
+However, it is team engagement and consequently team performance suicide if you do.
+You'll have poorer customer service, higher absenteeism, and your high performers will leave in frustration.
+Rather than coming to work with a spring in their step, it will be a chore for everyone to come to work.